-It also didn't help that in the very first episode, "Darkest Fathoms", she ends up as a Distressed Damsel, which became the impression many early reviews of the show got of the character, not giving the show a chance to show her badass moments later on in the season.
+It also didn't help that in the very first episode, "Darkest Fathoms", she ends up as a Damsel in Distress, which became the impression many early reviews of the show got of the character, not giving the show a chance to show her badass moments later on in the season.

-Complete Monster: No Monster of the Week was as horrible as the succubus/vampire known as Elise Lenior from "Eclipse".
-Appearing as an innocent young woman on the run from evil men, Elise maintained her youth and beauty by draining the life from beautiful, innocent women.
-As it turned out, the man hunting her had lost his sister to her years past.
-Elise murdered the men who tried to tail her, and later mind controlled Hadji into her slave to bring Jessie to her for her food source.
+The succubus/vampire known as Elise Lenoir, from "Eclipse", initially appears to be a victim, an innocent young woman on the run from evil men.
+The twist comes when it's revealed Elise was maintaining her youth and beauty by draining the life from beautiful, innocent women, and the man hunting her was trying to avenge his sister when she fell victim to her.
+Elise murdered the men who tried to tail her, and later mind-controlled Hadji into her slave to bring Jessie to her for her food source.
 When her right-hand man protested about Elise trying to replace him with Hadji, Elise declared he was right and sucked the life from him as well.
 When her deadline of an eclipse was approaching, Elise abandoned all pretense of charm and subtlety and assumed her monstrous true form to kill everyone around and drain Jessie's life.

 Though, to give the writers more credit, India was already headed that way in the 1990s, so showing Hadji as a computer-skilled youth was meant as a deliberately progressive portrayal.

 Jonny's voice actor Quinton Flynn would go on to voice Raiden in the Metal Gear series, and mentions in this interview that he was told by the voice director (who also worked on both series) to imagine Raiden as an older Jonny Quest.
 Considering all the Narmandotherthings involving Raiden in that game alone (not to mention laterones), a lot of scenes from the show (plus the implications for poor Jonny) become beyond hilarious in this context.